We get asked about the Luck of the Irish meaning on an almost weekly basis.

 Now, if you’ve come here looking for tales of leprechauns and pots of gold, you’re going to be very disappointed, I’m afraid.
-Leprachauns couldn’t be further from the story behind the phrase.

 When poor immigrants from Ireland started to make their way across to America at a time when the Great Famine was ravaging our little island, many took up jobs in the bustling mining industry.

-Gold Rush Years in America
+Gold Rush years in America